 Benefits of Server Virtualization

-Server virtualization has been into trend from a couple of last years and it is a reality that knocks companies, bringing numerous benefits to all who seek the resource savings and a more effective IT management.
+Server virtualization has been in the trend for a couple of last years and it is a reality that knocks companies, bringing numerous benefits to all who seek the resource savings and a more effective IT management.
 Furthermore, it is a green technology.

-To give a broader view of server virtualization, identified a huge list of advantages and a few disadvantages, which can be compensated by using a cloud provider with recognized market action.
+To give a broader view of server virtualization, here is a comprehensive list of advantages and disadvantages, which can be compensated by using a cloud provider with recognized market action.

 Advantages of Virtual Server:

-- Facilities to be simplified and space saving.
+- Facilities to be simplified, space-saving, time and cost-saving.

 - Greater availability and easier recovery in case of disaster.